 How HIPAA Regulates Medical Waste

-What is HIPAA Exactly
+What is HIPAA Exactly?

-PHI is any piece of information in a individual’s medical record from any point in time.
+PHI is any piece of information in an individual’s medical record from any point in time.
 This is past, present, and future data collected during a treatment period.
 This information can ultimately lead back to the source.

 Furthermore, the relationship between the HIPAA and PHI is seamless.
 They both work hand in hand to protect the rights and information of individuals.
 Additionally, it’s critical to follow HIPAA and PHI regulations to prevent compliance fines.